Oil Depletion

 • When I say "every newspaper" I am referring to the opinion expressed by -virtually- the whole media, and that includes the Business Week Magazine.

-• Not having copyrighted the article, I lost the plagiarism battleVery unfair indeed!
-Even without a copyright, it was quite clear that I had submitted those papers, not just to Business Week Magazine, but to several other major magazines and newspapers, even to the White House.
+• Not having copyrighted the article -my Lawyer advised- he would not be able to take the case in contingency.
+When my money run out, I had to quit the plagiarism battleYet, even without a copyright, it was quite clear that I had submitted those papers, not just to Business Week Magazine but to several other major magazines and newspapers, even the White House.
+What a frustration!

 • As my lawyer wrote to them, they had expanded their article using the interesting knowledge points that I had brought up in my inedited article.
 Moreover, they did it so carelessly that they even used some of my own phrases and terms.

-• The only feedback I received were "Thanks, but no thanks!" replies from several Editors appreciating the fact that I had sent them an "unsolicited" submission.
-That includes the one from the Business Week Magazine's Energy Editor, Carol E. Curtis).
+• Since I had sent an "unsolicited" article, the only feedback I received from several journal Editors were "Thanks, but no thanks!" replies .
+That includes the reply from the Business Week Magazine's Energy Editor, Carol E. Curtis).

 • The fact that I did not have any recognition for these interesting findings had grave repercussions in my professional life.
 I had a futile interview with Exxon Corporation a few weeks later in Houston.

-• After that injustice, I lost a great deal of my lifelong interest in fossil reserves and related studies.
+• After that injustice, I lost a great deal of my lifelong interest in fossil-fuel studies.

-So here I am!
-The article that I wrote is published -in its entirety- on this website.
-I also display all communication I had with Business Week, as well as the correspondence with the firm of Attorneys (CONDON and FORSYTH, Ave. of the Americas, NYC, NY) who took the case on its merits (contingency).
+That article sent to the US Congress has been presented on this website.
+I also have displayed all communication we had.
+That is, all correspondence between Business Week Magazine and the firm of Attorneys (CONDON and FORSYTH, Ave. of the Americas, NYC, NY) who took the case on its merits (in contingency, for a while).

 I have included scans with all the evidence: (a) parallelism of knowledge points, (b) paraphrasing of some keywords, and (c) some other peculiar similarities in terminology used.
 Please, ponder about the infinitesimal probability that (a), (b) and (c) were result of their "independent study and analysis" as they claimed.